-I’ve updated the gallery with photos of Kristen & Dax during the grand opening of the first US Hello Bello factory.
+I’ve updated the gallery with photos of Kristen attending the opening of “Funny Girl” Broadway revival opening night.

 The friendship meet-cute between Kirby Howell-Baptiste and Kristen Bell barely registered the first time they crossed paths.
 Howell-Baptiste was filming a guest spot on Showtime’s “House of Lies” — which featured Bell — and knew her lines so well, the scene the two shared didn’t take long to complete.